ElyaApyzova/rsschool-cv/cv.md

 ## English

-- **Osh State University Faculty of World Languages:** Linguist and Interpreter, English teacher
+- **Osh State University Faculty of World Languages:** Linguist and Interpreter, 2005-2010

   I studied at Osh State University, where I majored in Linguistics and Interpretation, focusing on English language proficiency and translation skills.
 During my studies, I actively engaged in various language seminars and workshops, enhancing my pedagogical techniques and understanding of language acquisition.
 I also participated in language exchange programs that provided practical experience in teaching English to diverse groups, further solidifying my passion for language education.